-- Professional emergency air and ground ambulance transportation to a hospital in the surrounding area where your ambulance transportation originates.
-All of the following are required to qualify for benefits: - The services required to treat your illness or injury are not available in the facility where you are currently receiving care if you are an inpatient at a facility. - You are transported to the nearest hospital in the Wellmark Blue HMO network with adequate facilities to treat your medical condition.
-In an emergency situation, you should seek care at the nearest appropriate facility, whether the facility is innetwork or out-of-network. - During transport, your medical condition requires the services that are provided only by an air or ground ambulance that is professionally staffed and specially equipped for taking sick or injured people to or from a health care facility in an emergency.
+- Emergency air and ground ambulance transportation to a hospital.
+All of the following are required to qualify for benefits: - If you are inpatient, the services required to treat your illness or injury are not available where you are currently receiving care. - You are transported to the nearest hospital in the Wellmark Blue HMO network with adequate facilities to treat your medical condition.
+In an emergency situation, you should seek care at the nearest appropriate hospital, whether the hospital is innetwork or out-of-network. - During transport, your medical condition requires the services that are provided only by an air or ground ambulance. - Your medical condition requires immediate ambulance transport. - In addition to the preceding requirements, for emergency air ambulance services to be covered, the following must be met: